doomlab/LAB2/README.md

 - `spacy_classification.Rmd` includes a spacy pipeline for classifying our documents, and the resulting probabilities and prediction values for the testing datasets using logistic regression.
 - `spacy_svc_classification.Rmd` is a similar approach using linear SVC with simple text tokenization.
+- `naivebayes_classification.Rmd` is a Naive Bayes classifier algorithm on the top 500 most common words from the abstracts.
+-

 ## Shiny App Folder